- In this article, we will show you how to automatically create a new invoice in the QuickBooks accounting platform upon contract signature.

 Note: To proceed with the automation setup, you must establish the connection between your Contractbook and QuickBooks account.
 You can find our guide about these steps here.

-- The event which will trigger this automated workflow is the complete signature of the sales contract by all signees.
+- The event that will trigger this automated workflow is all signees' complete signature of the sales contract.

 - Here is a short video tutorial on the automation setup, and a step-by-step guide follows right after:

 - Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.

 You will be redirected to a pop-up window where you can customize the automation's setup.

 - The first thing you need to do is set the trigger event for the automation to be executed.